miloradova95/CCL3/README.md

 **Task 1: Details Page**

-Scenario: You want to learn more about the 'Character of the Day.'
+Scenario: You want to learn more about the 'Character Randomizer.'

-Goal: Navigate to the details page of the 'Character of the Day.'
+Goal: Navigate to the details page of the 'Character Randomizer.'

 Success Criteria:
 - Time on Task: time taken to locate and open the details page.